hollylawly/flask-graphql-article/article.md

 Next let's create our schema.
 The schema is going to represent the graph-like **structure of our data** so that GraphQL can know how to map it.

 Instead of the traditional tabular structure of data, imagine we have a **graph** of data.
 Each square in the image below represents a **node** and each line connecting them is considered and **edge**.

+**Node** - A node in a graph represents the data item itself, e.g. a player, game, or team

+**Edge** - An edge connects 2 nodes and represents the *relationship* between them, e.g. a player belongs to a team

 Each node will also have attributes associated with it.
 In this case we can see some of the `position` attributes such as Captain and Seeker, represented as ovals.

 ![](images/graph-structure.png)